This article has been updated to reflect the 2019 HRMI data.

 Australia’s ill-treatment of refugees and asylum-seekers is a large contributor to its poor score on the right to freedom from torture.

 We asked our respondents which groups were particularly at risk of torture and ill-treatment in Australia.
-We have illustrated their answers using the word cloud below, where the size of the font shows how frequently respondents indicated the group concerned was indicated as being especially vulnerable.
+We have illustrated their answers using the word cloud below, where the size of the font shows how many respondents indicated the group concerned was especially vulnerable.

-In this case, 100% of our respondents selected refugees and asylum seekers as a group particularly at risk of torture or ill-treatment in Australia.
-If you visit this chart on our data visualisation website, you can find this word cloud, and other information, by clicking on the Australia bar of the chart.
+In this case, 68% of our respondents selected refugees and asylum seekers as a group particularly at risk of torture or ill-treatment in Australia.
+If you visit this chart on our data visualisation website, you can find this word cloud and similar charts for every other right we measure.

 All asylum seekers and refugees being held in Nauru and Papua New Guinea can argue that their right to be free from arbitrary arrest and detention is being breached.
-We see in the comparison chart of the 13 pilot countries on this right, that Australia performs poorly again.
+We see in the comparison chart of the 19 countries on this right, that Australia performs worse than New Zealand and the United Kingdom on this right also, and most likely worse than South Korea.
 You can explore this right further on our data site.

 Freedom of expression and opinion